Dynamic scaling and quenching for heavy quark in the linear expanding medium: Caucal-Iancu-Soyez scaling.

-In order to take it into account qualitatively the dependence of the jet energy loss due to the turbulent cascade on $\theta_0$ , recall that in the scaling region , that corresponds to small $\tau$ the turbulent energy flow can be written as \beq P(\tau)\equiv \frac{dE(\tau )}{d\tau}=v\tau \eeq where the constant v depends only on $\omega\rightarrow 0$ limit.
+We can now develop a simple qualitative model to find the dependence of the jet energy loss on the dead cone angle $\theta_0$.
+In order to take it into account qualitatively the dependence of the jet energy loss due to the turbulent cascade on $\theta_0$ , recall that in the scaling region , that corresponds to small $\tau$ the turbulent energy flow can be written as \beq P(\tau)\equiv \frac{dE(\tau )}{d\tau}=v\tau. \eeq Here the variable $\tau$ is an effective time variable in the soft gluon turbulent cascade $\tau=\alpha_s\sqrt{q/E}t$, where $t $ is the light-cone time.
+The constant v depends only on $\omega\rightarrow 0$ limit.
 In the simplified BDMPS resummation model $v$=$2\pi$.
 In order to determine this constant more explicitly one can solve the gluon cascade equation numerically.
 Then v=4.98 for jet energy $E<\omega_c$ and v=3.8 for $E>>\omega_c$ \cite{turb,Fister}.
-The variable $\tau$ is an effective time variable in the cascade $\tau=\alpha_s\sqrt{q/E}t$ , where $t $ is the light-cone time.
-The integration boundary is just $\tau_c=\sqrt{\omega_{\rm br}}$.
-The energy $E(\tau)$ is the energy contained in the flow modes at the effective time $\tau$.
-Integrating Eq. \ref{tau} we obtain the qualitative estimate \cite{turb} for the turbulence cascade \beq E=v\tau_c^2/2=v\omega_{\rm br}. \eeq We can estimate the dependence of the jet energy loss due to the turbulent part of the flow, on the heavy quark mass, by considering $\theta_0$ dependence of the $\omega_{\rm br}$ for the equivalent static media.
-This dependence will naturally be quite mild.
-Indeed, for the massless case we have $\omega_{\rm br}=(\alpha_s/\pi)^2N_cC_F\omega_c$ , where $\omega_c=\hat q_{\rm stat}L^2/2$, and this scale is typically much smaller than the dead cone scale $\omega_{\rm DC}=(\hat q_{\rm stat}/ \theta_0^4)^{1/3}$.
-The inclusion of $\theta_0$ change $\omega_{\rm br}$ only mildly, since the relevant soft gluons are radiated at angles larger than the dead cone value $\theta_0$.
-The corresponding values of $\omega_{\rm br}$ as the function of dead cone angle are depicted in Table \ref{tab:wbr}.